 Integrated approach

-These methodologies and approaches, integrated with each other and with epidemiology, are fundamental tools for the advancement of biomedical and toxicological research.
+When these methodologies and approaches are integrated with each other and combined with epidemiological, intervention, and observational studies involving human subjects, they form essential tools for advancing biomedical and toxicological research.

 For further information: